 - 1.8.
-The NHS Urgent Medicines Supply Advanced Service Pilot will commence from 1st December 2016 and run until 30th September 2018.
-Evaluation of the service will be undertaken as part of the pilot. - 1.9.
+The NHS Urgent Medicines Supply Advanced Service Pilot commenced from 1st December 2016 and has been extended until 31 March 2019.
+Evaluation of the service is being undertaken as part of the pilot. - 1.9.
 This document sets out how the service is to be delivered and a number of requirements that a community pharmacy and their staff must meet to be able to deliver it.
 Community pharmacy owners should ensure that all staff who may be involved in delivering the service read this document.
 NHS England has also published a practical guide for community pharmacy staff on how to deliver the service, entitled NHS Urgent Medicine Supply Advanced Service Pilot: Toolkit for Pharmacy Staff4.